St. John's Native Friendship Centre gets a new name ahead of festival | CBC News

 The St. John's Native Friendship Centre, a fixture for the urban Indigenous community, announced a new look Friday.

-The centre rebranded as the First Light Centre in time to celebrate its 2018 Spirit Song festival this weekend, showcasing Indigenous acts and offering free arts workshops in singing, dancing and songwriting.
+The centre rebranded as the First Light Centre in time to celebrate its 2018 Spirit Song festival, showcasing Indigenous acts and offering free arts workshops in singing, dancing and songwriting.

+Jenelle Duvall said the new name reflects a push from the centre toward greater reach and inclusion — the same aims as the festival, now six years running.

+Guests have dropped in from around the country to take part.
+"It's a couple of days where we all get together and share our different artistic practices," Duvall said.

 Tama Fost, who teaches Inuit throat singing, was on hand at the start of the festival Friday, instructing newcomers to the ancient art form.